-As indicated previously targets are used widely in many countries in national, regional and local road safety strategies and programmes.
-Countries have become more ambitious over time in their choice of quantitative target with implications for the interventions selected and their delivery by institutions across the road safety partnership (Bliss and Breen, 2009).
+Targets are used widely in many countries in national, regional and local road safety strategies and programmes.
+Countries have become more ambitious over time in their choice of quantitative target with implications for the interventions selected and their delivery by institutions across the road safety partnership (Bliss & Breen, 2009).